 Results

+[We need results from stressor modeling—how good were they?
+Rsq?]

+[We may want to present results a bit more consistent with methods.
+So, first, describe bio condition results, then stress results, then sqi.
+But maybe this piece-meal presentation is unnecessary….]

+[Below is just the results of the applicaiton]

 Among all sites, the overall SQI categorized a majority as having altered biology under high stress conditions (impacted and stressed, 75% of sites, Table 1).
 Just over 5% of sites were in the opposite category of unaltered biology in low stress conditions (healthy and unstressed).
 For the remaining two categories of the overall SQI, nearly 20% of sites had unaltered biology but were under high stress conditions (healthy and resilient), whereas less than 1% of sites had altered biology not related to physical or chemical stressors (impacted by unkown stress).
 For the biological condition category, sites with altered conditions were more often altered for both CSCI and ASCI scores (47%).
 For sites with one low scoring index, more sites were altered for the ASCI (23%) than the CSCI (7%).
 Less than a quarter of all sites had unaltered biology (23%).
 For stress conditions, over 75% of sites were stressed by both chemistry and physical habitat stressors.
 More sites were stressed by habitat degradation (11%) than water chemistry (4%) if only one stressor was present.
 Only 6% of sites had low stress, wheres 3% of sites were impacted by the additive effect of both low chemistry and physical habitat stressors.

 Spatial patterns among SQI categories in Southern California generally followed elevation and land use gradients (Figure 3).
 More altered biological communities and high stress conditions were observed toward coastal areas in the lower watersheds and where urbanization is highest (e.g., Los Angeles, Orange County, Ventura, San Diego).
 Sites with altered biological condition showed similar spatial patterns as the overall SQI, although sites altered only for the ASCI were more often observed at mid-elevation in northern and southern locations in the study area.
 Stress condition patterns were similar to biology although low stress conditions were confined to the extreme northeast region of the study area, whereas healthy biological conditions were observed at a wider range of locations but still generally confined to high elevation.
 High stress conditions were also observed across a wider elevation gradient than biological alteration, i.e., resilient biological comunities in the presence of high stress were not uncommon (Table 1).